prio-data/views_pipeline/documentation/ADRs/022_model_catalogs.md

 ## Context
 *We wanted to have a catalog about all of the models in the pipeline.
 We needed to do that both for the old and the new pipeline because the structure of the two pipelines and the way how the querysets are organised are different.
 We also had to be sure that the catalogs update whenever a model is modified or added.*

-*Describe the issue that necessitated the decision, including any factors considered during the decision-making process.
-This should provide a clear understanding of the challenges or opportunities addressed by the ADR.*

 ## Decision
 ### New pipeline
 *In the new pipeline there are two spearate catalogs for 'country level' and 'priogrid level' models with the following structure:*